-AFCEA is fully committed to holding a rewarding 2021 TechNet Augusta at the Augusta Marriott at the Convention Center in Augusta, GA, August 16-19, 2021.
+AFCEA International and AFCEA Hawaii are fully committed to holding a rewarding 2021 TechNet Indo-Pacific at the Hilton Hawaiian Village in Honolulu, HI, April 11-13, 2022.
 AFCEA’s priority is always the health and well-being of our community.
-Our COVID-19 Safety Plan is a living document that will continue to evolve as we follow guidance from the Centers for Disease Control and Prevention (CDC) and work closely with the Augusta Marriott at the Convention Center, vendors, overflow hotels, and other properties to create a safer experience for TechNet Augusta participants.
+Our COVID-19 Safety Plan is a living document that will continue to evolve as we follow guidance from the Centers for Disease Control and Prevention (CDC) and work closely with the Hilton Hawaiian Village, vendors, and other properties to create a safer experience for TechNet Indo-Pacific participants.

 Personal Accountability Commitment

 Providing a safer environment for our event participants is a top priority.
 Achieving this goal is a shared responsibility.
 By attending AFCEA’s 2021 TechNet Indo-Pacific Conference, you agree to abide by and engage in conduct that is beneficial to health and safety.
 This includes, but is not limited to: